m-collo/blog/_posts/2020-09-05-Intro to Data Science.md

 ## Data Science Portfolio

 With data science projects also comes having a Data Science Portfolio.
 Dr. Nantasenamat gave some tutorials on "[Building your Data Science Portfolio with GitHub](https://youtu.be/fCXBaEnPzgo)" and "[How to Build a Simple Portfolio Website for FREE](https://youtu.be/6NXLGP65S2Q)" through GitHub as well.
-You can see this website as an example born from those two tutorials.
+You can also build a blogging website to showcase your portfolio "[using fastpages](https://youtu.be/sepml4GLLSM)."
+You can see this website as an example born from these tutorials.